Ford Explorer Rollover Lawsuits & Safety Recall Information

 Willis Law Firm Case - Experience Counts!

-For over 22+ years Mr. Willis has represented 100's of victims and their families involved in rollovers and other auto and product liability accidents nationwide including the Ford Explorer & Ford Explorer Sport Trac, 2x4, 4X4 Ford Explorers, Ford Expedition, Lincoln Navigator, Ford Ranger, Ford F-150, F-250, F-350 Trucks and Ford Bronco II, tire tread separations, tire failures, explosions, roof crush-roof collapses, seat back failures, seatbelt releases and other serious product liability cases.
+For 30+ years Mr. Willis has represented 100's of victims and their families involved in rollovers and other auto and product liability accidents nationwide including the Ford Explorer & Ford Explorer Sport Trac, 2x4, 4X4 Ford Explorers, Ford Expedition, Lincoln Navigator, Ford Ranger, Ford F-150, F-250, F-350 Trucks and Ford Bronco II, tire tread separations, tire failures, explosions, roof crush-roof collapses, seat back failures, seatbelt releases and other serious product liability cases.
 (Contact Us Now)

 In 1997, Mr. Willis was involved in one of the nation's first Firestone ATX Radial Tread / Belt Separation and Ford Explorer rollover cases which occurred in Texas.
 A products liability lawsuit was filed in 1998 against Ford and Firestone due to the Ford Explorer going out of control and rolling over after the Explorer's rear Firestone ATX radial tire's tread separated and came off in one piece.
 (Note Texas State Trooper in picture to left carrying the tread of the Firestone Tire back to the Ford Explorer rollover accident scene.)
 Our client/ driver lost both legs, her husband, the front passenger was killed and the backseat child had a severe spinal cord injury.
 This case was settled out of court in a confidential settlment.
 Click here to read about the Williams vs. Ford Motor Company & Firestone Bridgestone Case.